tayganr/purviewlab/modules/module15.md

 ## :tada: Summary

-In this module, you learned how to configure Microsoft Purview to extract lineage information from stored procedures
+In this module, you learned how to configure Microsoft Purview to extract lineage information from stored procedures.

 [Continue >](../modules/module00.md)